 Whether you’re walking, riding or driving, follow these simple rules of the road.

-Ride on the road, not on the sidewalk.
+Ride on the Road,

 There are two bike symbols on Newport’s roadways – one for dedicated bike lanes and one for shared lanes:

 Cyclists are protected in the bike lane, but continue to have a right to the full roadway and will move into the road whenever a hazard exists in the bike lane.

 Cars should never be in the bike lane – no driving, stopping, standing or parking.
 Motorists must cross the bike lane with extreme caution.